pravinyo/website/_posts/2022-10-31-do-not-trust-others-code.md

 ```

 From the above error, I thought maybe I edited the wrong field, but no, all field values look fine.
 So what could have gone wrong?
-The sad part about this error message is I do not know which among the multiple error fields (10 fields I edited) has the issue.
+The sad part about this error message is I do not know which among the multiple edited fields (10 fields I edited) has the issue.
 I had to undo the changes and try to send a new call after each field change.

 > What a great API design and developer experience!, I was laughing with my pair.
 {: .prompt-info }